Irreducible components of affine Deligne-Lusztig varieties: Introduction

-(2) each $\JJ_b$-orbit of $\Irr X_\mu(b)$ has a representative of the form $\overline{X_\mu^\l(b)}$ with $\l$ small. \end{thm} We refer to Definition \ref{def-small} for the meanings of the smallness of $\l$ and the associated type $\Pi(\l)$.
-As a consequence, we obtained a new proof the following result, which holds without any restriction on $G$, $\mu$ and $b$. \begin{cor} [Zhou-Zhu] The stabilizer of each irreducible component of $X_\mu(b)$ in $\JJ_b$ is a parahoric subgroup. \end{cor}
+(3) if $\l \in Y$ is small, then the stabilizer of $\overline{X_\mu^\l(b)}$ in $\JJ_b$ is the standard parahoric subgroup of type $\Pi(\l)$, which is of maximal volume among all parahoric subgroups of $\JJ_b$. \end{thm} We refer to \S \ref{def-small} for the meanings of the smallness of $\l$ and the associated type $\Pi(\l)$.
+As a consequence, we obtain the following result without restrictions on $G$, $b$, and $\mu$. \begin{thm} [He-Zhou-Zhu] The stabilizer of each top-dimensional irreducible component of $X_\mu(b)$ in $\JJ_b$ is a parahoric subgroup of maximal volume. \end{thm}

-\begin{rmk} Corollary \ref{para} is first proved by Zhou-Zhu \cite[Theorem 3.1.1]{ZZ}.
-More recently, He-Zhou-Zhu \cite{HZZ} verify a conjecture by X. Zhu that all the stabilizers are parahoric subgroups of maximal volume.
-Probably this stronger result will lead to an explicit classification of small coweights. \end{rmk}
+\begin{rmk} Theorem \ref{max-stab} is first proved by He-Zhou-Zhu \cite{HZZ}.
+It is also verified in \cite{HZZ} that a parahoric subgroup has maximal volume if and only if its Weyl group has {\it maximal length} (see Theorem \ref{max}).
+This gives an explicit characterization of parahoric subgroups of maximal volume by their types.

+The original proof in \cite{HZZ} is based on the twisted orbital integral method (see \cite{ZZ}) and the Deligne-Lusztig reduction method (see \cite{He}).
+Our proof is based on the combinatorial properties of small cocharacters, which shows that the stabilizers are parahoric subgroups of maximal length.